Liechtenstein in World War II: Foreign and domestic policy

 Hoop's government considered friendly, non-binding, non-provocative diplomacy to be appropriate towards Nazi Germany, supplemented by courtesy gestures.
 In December 1940, during a lecture in Stuttgart, Hoop showed respect for the German armies.
+Nazi Party member Hermann E. Sieger (who had been Hoop's primary German contact since 1933) acted as an intermediate between Hoop and the German government while also supporting Hoop's efforts to retain Liechtenstein's independence.
 Franz Joseph II periodically sent congratulatory letters to Hitler, such as New Year's messages and for the thwarting of the 20 July plot, which he briefly replied.
 These letters were considered an indication of Hitler's recognition of Liechtenstein's sovereignty.
 However, Liechtenstein was intended to be invaded and annexed by Nazi Germany alongside Switzerland in Operation Tannenbaum.

 Around 120 Jewish refugees lived in Liechtenstein during the war, primarily from Germany and Austria.
 Though they were largely welcomed by the population, they were forbidden from taking jobs considered competitive to the native population and were the source of hostility from Nazi elements in the country.
 Throughout the war, the Liechtenstein economy largely stayed afloat from labourers filling vacancies in the industries of Switzerland and Germany.
 In 1941, the companies of Hilti and ThyssenKrupp Presta were founded which produced materials for the German war industry and provided further employment to Liechtenstein throughout the war.
 Some Liechtenstein companies and individuals were placed on British and American blacklists and had their property confiscated due to their association with Nazi Germany.